 The military is very stingy with data which they think puts them in a bad light.
 For instance, they have not been allowing the public to even view coffins of the dead coming back from Iraq.

 But they, for some reason, have had to disclose that suicides killed more soldiers last month than the wars did:

-The Army is investigating a stunning number of suicides in January — a count that could surpass all combat deaths on America's two warfronts last month.(Fox News).
-I think we must congratulate them for not covering up this news item.
+The Army is investigating a stunning number of suicides in January — a count that could surpass all combat deaths on America's two warfronts last month.(Fox News, they "lost" the page, so here is the Wayback Machine Copy).

 The old saying that "many hands lighten the load" reminds me that they would do well to let many psychiatrists and psychoanalysts, in and out of the military, take a meaningful look at this trend.

 Then do some treatment.

 The next post in this series is here.